Man arrested over death of ice hockey player Adam Johnson bailed by police

 The 29-year-old American, who was playing for Nottingham Panthers against Sheffield Steelers, died in hospital.

-The man was arrested on Tuesday and South Yorkshire Police confirmed on Wednesday he has been bailed to a date in the New Year as inquiries continue.
+The man was arrested on Tuesday and South Yorkshire Police confirmed on Wednesday that he has been bailed to a date in the new year as inquiries continue.

 Detective Chief Superintendent Becs Horsfall said on Tuesday: “Our investigation launched immediately following this tragedy and we have been carrying out extensive inquiries ever since to piece together the events which led to the loss of Adam in these unprecedented circumstances.